A cat’s tail can tell you a lot about their wellness.

 - Preparing for defense

 If your cat’s tail is down and tucked underneath—especially with an arched back, watch out!
 She does not want to interact and may be getting ready to lash out.

 If your cat’s tail is thrashing or thumping, she could be irritated or anxious.
 Similar to a human tapping their finger on a table, this one means something in the environment could be better.

 Tail quivering is an interesting cat behavior and definitely one to look out for.
 If a cat is quivering his tail while it is straight-up, he may be urine marking—that is mainly when backing up against a vertical surface.

 Good news!
 This is a friendly and spirited way to say, “I want to play with you!”
 Pet your furry friend while they are in a good mood.

 Saving the best feeling for last—this is a physical, interactive, and affectionate sign that your cat is at the very least, content.
 At the most, your cat might want to snuggle.
 This cat behavior is one reason that many people enjoy having cats.

 Understanding a cat’s emotional state can be complex, but reading cat behavior through the tail is a great place to start!
 While some of these interpretations can be accurate at the time, know that every cat is different and may have some variation in their own style and personality.

-If you want to learn more about your cat’s behavior and how you can facilitate your cat’s overall wellness, contact us at 1(301)249-2005 or schedule an appointment online today.
+If you want to learn more about your cat’s behavior and how you can facilitate your cat’s overall wellness, contact us at (301) 249-2005 or request an appointment online today.